-We are seeking CE Mark for the C-Pulse and anticipate that we will obtain approval early in 2012.
+We are seeking CE Mark for the C-Pulse and anticipate that we will obtain approval in the first half of 2012.
 We have taken initial steps to evaluate the potential market for our product in targeted countries in Europe in anticipation of commencing commercial sales of the C-Pulse in Europe following CE Mark approval.